 Nancy Pearcey is professor of apologetics and scholar-in-residence at Houston Baptist University.
 She is the author of several books, including “Total Truth: Liberating Christianity from Its Cultural Captivity” and “Love Thy Body: Answering Hard Questions About Life and Sexuality.”

-Header: Tony Perkins, president of the Family Research Council, explains during a press conference that the ultimate goal of the Equality Act is to destroy religious freedom as we know it.
+Above: Tony Perkins, president of the Family Research Council, explains during a press conference that the ultimate goal of the Equality Act is to destroy religious freedom as we know it.

 Photo: Courtesy of the Family Research Council